smallblue2/Hako/docs/functional-spec/FS.md

 The system should also provide a subset of the fundamental commands that would be expected to exist on any Unix-like system.
-These commands should also be trimmed down so as not to be overwhelming, with the help messages assuming less about what the already knows user.
+These commands should also be trimmed down so as not to be overwhelming, with the help messages assuming less about what the user already knows.

-Since the commands are trimmed down their use cases are less broad, so it is easier for the user to get an overall understanding of the what the key functions of each of the commands are.
+Since the commands are trimmed down their use cases are less broad, so it is easier for the user to get an overall understanding of what the key functions of each of the commands are.

 **Teach programming as it fits into a broader environment**